msei99/pbgui/README.md

 Add start.bat to Windows Task Scheduler and use Trigger "At system startup"

 ## v0.91 (13-01-2024)
+- Backtester: Bugfix not finding backtest from queue (spot)
 - PBRun and PBRemote can now be running on Windows
 - PBRun, PBStat and PBRemote added pidfile for check that it's not started more than one time
 - PBRemote: Now runs on Windows.
 Added errorhandling for missing rclone and bucket